 According to the Royal College of Psychiatrists, depression and anxiety are the most common mental health issues during pregnancy, affecting 10-15 in every 100 pregnant women.

-*Try to eat regularly and as healthily as possible
+- try to eat regularly and as healthily as possible

-*Rest and sleep
+- rest and sleep

-*Talk to people – partner, friends, practitioner or therapist
+- talk to people – partner, friends, practitioner or therapist

-*Exercise: it doesn’t have to be anything strenuous – a walk can help to boost your mood
+- exercise: it doesn’t have to be anything strenuous – a walk can help to boost your mood

-*Ask for help
+- ask for help

-*Discuss it with your midwife or GP as you may be able to access more support with talking therapies and the Community Perinatal Mental Health Team
+- discuss it with your midwife or GP as you may be able to access more support with talking therapies and the Community Perinatal Mental Health Team

 As a practitioner, I regularly see women who are experiencing an emotional pregnancy with more anxiety and rollercoaster moods.
-Some women just come to see me once to focus on a particular issue, while other women see me a few times during their pregnancy.
+Some women come to see me once to focus on a particular issue, while others see me a few times during their pregnancy.
 The issues we talk through are varied:

 These are your sessions so they are about focusing on your challenges, talking them through and developing coping strategies.
 Just get in touch to see if I can be of help.